elastisys/compliantkubernetes/docs/adr/0008-use-hostnetwork-or-loadbalancer-for-ingress.md

 1. Use Service type LoadBalancer when available.
 This includes: AWS, Azure, GCP and CityCloud.

-Additional considerations: This means that, generally, it will not be possible to set up the correct DNS entries until _after_ we apply Compliant Kubernetes Apps.
+Additional considerations: This means that, generally, it will not be possible to set up the correct DNS entries until _after_ we apply Welkin Apps.
 There is a risk for "the Internet" -- Let's Encrypt specifically -- to perform DNS lookups too soon and cause negative DNS caches with a long lifetime.
 Therefore, placeholder IP addresses must be used, e.g.:

 ```text
 *.$BASE_DOMAIN     60s A 203.0.113.123